If You Don’t Have A Superior Product In 2026, You Might Be Out Of Business

 2) still have the means to spend money on boutique alcohol

 That being said, I’ve spoken with plenty of potential clients, colleagues, friends, and acquaintances in the industry who are having a rough go this year.
-Almost all of them have the same core issue in common: they don’t have superior product.
+Almost all of them have the same core issue in common: the products they’re selling aren’t transparently-produced, distinctive, of a renowned quality, and desirable to a sizable swath of customers who care deeply about alcohol.

 To put it another way, if no one is organically excited about your brand, you don’t have a superior product.
 If you’re relying on Meta ads and TikTok influencers to create leads for your brand, you don’t have a superior product.
-If your core consumer audience isn’t willing to pay extra for shipping, or drive out of their way to locate your brand, then you don’t have a superior product.
+If your core consumer audience isn’t willing to pay extra for shipping, or drive out of the way to locate your brand, then you don’t have a superior product.

 I’ll use myself as an example.
 I spent more on alcohol in 2025 than any year previously in my life—and it wasn’t close.
 While my dollar volume was higher, my overall bottle volume was lower, meaning I was willing to spend more on bottles that were meaningful and profound, rather than cases of everyday table wine or cocktail spirits for mixing.
 I also did my homework in 2025 before purchasing.
 I wanted to broaden my horizons in Barolo, dig deeper into some of California’s up and coming winemakers, and drink more cocktails at some of LA’s trendier restaurants, rather than mix at home.
 I was willing to spend more, but I wasn’t going to give that money away, willy-nilly.